There are two kinds of whiteboard and cartoon animation videos.

 And just like that, in one minute, those visuals are firmly lodged in the viewer’s brain – along with the core message!

-5. Finally, best whiteboard animation is… ACTIONABLE
+5. Finally, best whiteboard and cartoon animation is… ACTIONABLE

 Your video could be magnificent in every way that matters – but without an urgent, compelling call to action it will whiff.